ademisaint/MultichainCryptoWalletDocs/methods/create-wallet.md

 # Create Wallet

-A new wallet is created using this technique.
-A payload object can be used as a parameter for the method.
-The payload's parameter is:
+A new wallet is created using this method.
+A payload object can be used as a parameter for this method.

 {% tabs %}